GS-Music-Tech/gs-music-tech.github.io/_posts/2023-09-08-feedback_machine_week4.markdown

 categories: Electronic_Ensemble
 ---

-Here is the third iteration of a feedback machine we are creating in the ensemble.
-Here we add ourselves as performers into the feedback system.
-The notion is to create feedback loops of control data and audio to create a system that opens many parameters for compositional / improvisational control.
+Here is the third iteration of a feedback machine we are creating in the ensemble. stem.
+Here we add ourselves as performers into the feedback syThe notion is to create feedback loops of control data and audio to create a system that opens many parameters for compositional / improvisational control.
 Total control of the system should remain just out of reach.

 This system gets rid of the:
 <br>